 Cybersecurity is one of the most widely used terms in IT.
-Cybersecurity is defined as "the protection of internet-connected systems such as hardware, software and data from cyber threats.
+It is defined in the following way: "Cybersecurity is the protection of internet-connected systems, such as hardware, software and data from cyberthreats.
 The practice is used by individuals and enterprises to protect against unauthorized access to data centers and other computerized systems."

 How to align cybersecurity and cyber resilience

-- cybersecurity systems, including specialized servers and network devices;
+- Cybersecurity systems, including specialized servers and network devices.

-- threat analysis software;
+- Threat analysis software.

-- perimeter protection systems;
+- Perimeter protection systems.

-- employees trained in managing cyber attacks;
+- Employees trained in managing cyber attacks.

-- senior management support;
+- Senior management support.

-- policies optimized for cyber resilience; and
+- Policies optimized for cyber resilience.

-- procedures to specify how to handle cyber attacks from beginning to end.
+- Procedures to specify how to handle cyber attacks from beginning to end.

-A key element of a cyber-resilience plan is to define normal business operations.
+A key element of a cyber-resilience strategy is to define normal business operations.
 A return to as close to normal as possible is the goal of a cyber-resilience program.
 The COVID-19 pandemic, for example, forced many businesses to adapt to new working conditions, with employees outside the traditional perimeter.
 Normal operations have thus changed to a hybrid work model for many.
 Regardless of what normal looks like, cybersecurity and cyber-resilience plans need to adapt to the new normal.

-Both cybersecurity and cyber-resilience plans should be deployed, documented, periodically exercised, and regularly reviewed and updated.
+Both cybersecurity and cyber-resilience plans should be deployed, documented, periodically exercised, regularly reviewed and updated.
 They can effectively complement BC and DR plans to create a program that keeps the business operating as usual, despite cyber attacks.